FlyBase/flybase-controlled-vocabulary/src/ontology/README-editors.md

 If you do not have an ID range, get one from the maintainer of this repo.

-Note Protege does not read the file, it is up to you to ensure correct Protege configuration (under Protege > Preferences > New entities) - see [ODK documentation](https://ontology-development-kit.readthedocs.io/en/latest/InitialSetup.html#setting-id-ranges-in-protege).
+Note: Protege does not read the file, it is up to you to ensure correct Protege configuration (under Protege > Preferences > New entities) - see [ODK documentation](https://ontology-development-kit.readthedocs.io/en/latest/InitialSetup.html#setting-id-ranges-in-protege).

 ## Imports